 Imogen Robertson studied Russian and German at Cambridge University and has worked as a TV, film, and radio director.
-In 2007, she won The Telegraph’s First Thousand Words of a Novel competition with what would become Instruments of Darkness.
-She… More about Imogen Robertson
+In 2007, she won the Telegraph’s First Thousand Words of a Novel competition with what would become Instruments of Darkness.
+She is also the author… More about Imogen Robertson

 Ebook | $10.99